 Pay Projections.
-These assumptions are used to project current pays to those upon which future contributions will be based.
+These assumptions are used to project current pays into the future.
 In addition to the Merit and Longevity rates shown in the table, members are also assumed to receive a base increase of 3.25%.

 Annual Rate of Pay